Edgar-Donk/tkinter.ttk.style/README.md

 ### tkinter.ttk.style

-# Tkinter in Python - you've got to have style!
+# Tkinter in Python - putting on the style!

 As you are no doubt aware tkinter introduced a theme (or tile) based module.
 Searching the web I was struck by how little the new capabilities were demonstrated, questions and answers concentrated mostly on how to colour widgets and suchlike.